graham218/Readmepage/README.md

 - 🔭 I’m currently working on React
 - 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on an ipen source project
+- 👯 I’m looking to collaborate on an open source project
 - 📫 How to reach me: Email : aaryaveerrajput001@gmail.com
 - 😄 Pronouns: He/Him